Frequently Asked Questions

 If a student wants to withdraw from Adams State University, he/she will need to adhere to the following:

-- If the student is in an off-campus program, he/she will need to send a request to the Office of Student Affairs with the following information provided: reason for withdrawing, date, student ID number.
+- If the student is in an off-campus program, he/she will need to send a request to the Office of Student Services with the following information provided: reason for withdrawing, date, student ID number.
 Letters, emails and faxes are acceptable forms of notification.

 When is the last day to process a Complete Withdrawal?